bkeiren/BukkitJSONAPI_GUI/README.md

 Additionally, the interface also supports an 'advanced' mode in which the user is allowed to simply enter command parameters similar to a CLI.

+The software has an updater utility which you can run in order to get updated binaries from the internet (note that this is not required, though.
+This functionality only exists because I wanted to try my hand at writing an updater tool that worked over the internet).

 Screenshots
 --------------------------------